braeden-kelly/cm25-gomlbkwps/presentation.md

 ## Introduction

-Most of this presentation's information was found in the [Pro Git book](https://git-scm.com/book/en/v2), its problems come from my career, and its solutions come from past tears I have shed.
+Most of this presentation's information was found in sections 1-3 of the [Pro Git book](https://git-scm.com/book/en/v2), its problems come from my career, and its solutions come from past tears I have shed.

 I will start with quickly running through prerequisite [terminology](#terminology) for 15 minutes for those that have no desire to read a book on Git.